Panelista-Output/panelista-articles/content/en/lantmannen-and-panelista.md

 ### How is it going?

 **Jenny**: ~~The video format feels really good, better than I expected.~~ Panelista is easy to use, and even linking out to external content was easier than I thought it would be.
-Right now we are trying to increase the engagement from the panel even more, as we want to see even more answers and more discussion.
+Right now we are trying to increase the engagement from the panel even more, as we want to see an even higher number of answers.

 **Cathrine**: The tool works very well and it also gives us a chance to show a new side of Lantmännen.